 * Treasuries drop as yen moved through 100 vs dollar

-* Losses extended as yields move above technical resistance levels
+* Losses extended as yields move above technical resistance

 * Traders say higher yields could draw buyers next week